exbotanical/resonant/docs/resonant.resonant.md

 ## resonant() function

-Make an object resonant.
+Add resonance to a plain object.
 All object properties will be eligible dependencies for an effect.

 <b>Signature:</b>